goodhanded/k/README.md

 1. **Add a New Python Dependency**
    - Update `requirements.in` with the python dependency you want to add.
-   - Run `pip-compile requirements.in --strip-extras` to compile a new requirements.txt file.
+   - Run `pip-compile requirements.in --strip-extras` to compile a new `requirements.txt` file.
-   - Run `pip install -r requirements.txt` to install the dependencies in the requirements.txt file.
+   - Run `pip install -r requirements.txt` to install the dependencies.

 2. **Add a New Command**
-   - Create or update a `use_case` in the appropriate `application/...` folder.
+   - Create or update a use case in the appropriate `application/...` folder.
-   - Reference that use case in `commands.yaml` by specifying a `target` that points to its DI container name (for example, `@agency.some_use_case.execute`).
+   - Reference that use case in `commands.yaml` by specifying a target that points to its DI container name (e.g., `@agency.some_use_case.execute`).

 3. **Add a New AI Agent**
    - Implement the agent logic in `infrastructure/agency/services/agents`.
-   - Register it via the DI container in `services.yaml`.
+   - Register it in the DI container via `services.yaml`.
-   - Tag it with `{ name: agent, alias: <alias> }` to have the di container add it to the agent registry.
+   - Tag it with `{ name: agent, alias: <alias> }` to include it in the agent registry.

 4. **Add a New Service**
-   - Create a service class (for example, a new search engine or transcriber) in the `infrastructure/` layer.
+   - Create a service class (e.g., a new search engine or transcriber) in the `infrastructure/` layer.
    - Update `services.yaml` and the DI container with the new service definition.

 ---